shashanksp04/TransactEase/README.md

 ## Contact

-If you have any questions or inquiries regarding the project, please feel free to contact the project owner at [email address].
+If you have any questions or inquiries regarding the project, please feel free to contact the project owner at ShashankPSingh2112@gmail.com.